Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 scp <ssh_connection_data>:<HOME_path>/.kube/k3d-demo-cluster-1.config .
 ```

-The file should be copied to the working directory on the local machine
+The file should be copied to the working directory on the local machine.

-33. Use your cluster port fixed on step 30 to forward to the VM via ssh tunnel
+33. Use your cluster port fixed on step 30 to forward to the VM via SSH tunnel

 ```
 ssh -L <cluster_port>:127.0.0.1:<cluster_port> <ssh_connection_data>